 - 1 lb.
 Brussels sprouts, trimmed and halved

-- ⅓ cup finely grated aged sharp white cheddar cheese (about 1½ ounces)
+- ¼ cup finely grated aged sharp white cheddar cheese (about 1 oz.)

 - 2 tsp. fresh thyme leaves

-- In a small bowl, combine 2 Tbsp. of the oil, vinegar, maple syrup, mustard powder, and black pepper; stir with a whisk.
+- In a small bowl, combine 2 Tbsp. of the olive oil, vinegar, maple syrup, mustard powder, ¼ tsp. salt, and black pepper; stir with a whisk.
 Set aside.

 - Transfer Brussels to a serving dish and scatter cheese overtop, allowing residual heat to slightly melt cheese.
-Garnish with pumpkin seeds, if desired.
+Garnish with pumpkin seeds.